DevExpress-Examples/dashboard-angular-app-get-started/README.md

 ```
 dotnet run
 ```
 > This server allows CORS requests from _all_ origins with _any_ scheme (http or https).
 This default configuration is insecure: any website can make cross-origin requests to the app.
-We recommend that you specify the client application's URL directly to prohibit other clients from accessing sensitive information stored on the server.
+We recommend that you specify the client application's URL to prohibit other clients from accessing sensitive information stored on the server.
 Learn more: [Cross-Origin Resource Sharing (CORS)](https://docs.devexpress.com/Dashboard/400709)

 In the **dashboard-angular-app** folder, run the following commands: